MrNavneetChauhan/MrNavneetChauhan/README.md

 - 🔭 I’m currently working on **[Instagram-Clone]()**

-- 🌱 I love to solve the questiono of **Data Structures and Algorithms Skills.**.
+- 🌱 I love to solve the questions of **Data Structures and Algorithms Skills.**.

 - 👯 I’m looking to collaborate on **OpenSource Projects**